 5.2.6 Smart home products and services needed in life.

 Among the smart home products and services in life, 10 elderly people chose to use smart door locks, accounting for 19.91% of the total number, and 5 elderly people chose sweeping robots, accounting for 45.45% of the total number.
 The number of people who chose emergency call equipment was 3, accounting for 27.27% of the total number.
 Some old people said, "smart door locks are very convenient.
-You don't have to think about taking the key when you go out.
+You don't have to think about taking the key when you go out”.

 5.2.7 Physical indicators that should be monitored by intelligent medical monitoring system in daily life

 Among the physical indicators that should be monitored in daily life, 10 elderly people chose to detect blood pressure, accounting for 19.91% of the total number, and 5 elderly people chose to detect blood glucose, accounting for 45.45% of the total number.
 There were 4 elderly people who chose to test the heart, accounting for 36.36% of the total.
 There were 2 elderly people who chose to detect blood oxygen, accounting for 18.18% of the total.
-Some old people said, "when you feel uncomfortable in your life, you should prepare some commonly used blood pressure and blood glucose detection equipment to simply judge the condition and whether you can go to the hospital.
+Some old people said, "when you feel uncomfortable in your life, you should prepare some commonly used blood pressure and blood glucose detection equipment to simply judge the condition and whether you can go to the hospital”.

 6 Discussion